“From that time Jesus began to preach and to say, Repent, for the kingdom of God is at hand.

 The reason why the impact of this kingdom of God is not as evident as it should be is that the Church is busy preaching only the gospel of salvation instead of the gospel of the kingdom.

-The Church emphasizes evangelism and de-emphasizes social transformation; emphasize numbers, but de-emphasize maturity in faith; emphasize believers, and de-emphasize disciples.
+The Church emphasizes evangelism and de-emphasizes social transformation; emphasizes numbers, but de-emphasize maturity in faith; emphasizes believers, and de-emphasize disciples.

 There are tens of millions who believe in Jesus Christ and are saved, but there are only tens of thousands who believe and follow him as their Lord.
 Only those who follow (disciples) are enlisted by the Lord to advance his kingdom.

 The majority of believers are like newborn babies who cannot accomplish anything for the Lord (1 Corinthians 3:1-2).
 These multitudes of believers are contented just being saved and enjoying the blessings of God.